(Hastings-on-Hudson, New York, August 31, 1891 – January 25, 1949, Dade County, Florida).1

 A few days later, on December 3, 1917, all of the men still at Grantham were posted to flying squadrons, and Devery, along with Walter Ferguson Halley, Clayton Knight, Clark Brockway Nichol, Wilbur Carleton Suiter, and Grady Russell Touchstone, was assigned to No. 44 Squadron, a home defense squadron at Hainault Farm in Essex.10 Knight, who was billeted with Devery, described their time at 44, where “there was absolutely no formality in the Mess, in contrast to our experiences at Oxford and Grantham.”
 The regular pilots of No. 44 flew Camels, but there was a B.E.2c used for training.11

 Devery moved again at the end of January, apparently to Stamford, and then once more in early March.12 He was recommended for his commission around the beginning of April; Pershing’s cable forwarding the recommendation is dated April 8, 1918.
-The confirming cable from Washington is dated May 13, 1918, and Devery was apparently sworn in on May 24, 1918 (there was considerable grumbling among the men because their commissions were coming through so slowly).13 Meanwhile, on May 1, 1918, Devery reported to No. 5 Training Depot Station at Easton-on-the-Hill, a couple of miles southwest of Stamford.14
+The confirming cable from Washington is dated May 13, 1918, and later that month Devery was sworn in and placed on active duty (there was considerable grumbling among the men because their commissions were coming through so slowly).13 Meanwhile, on May 1, 1918, Devery reported to No. 5 Training Depot Station at Easton-on-the-Hill, a couple of miles southwest of Stamford.14

 Brief accounts of his doings based on his letters home were published in a local newspaper, and one of these indicates that around this time he was, like William Thomas Clements, serving as an instructor.15 His R.A.F. service record puts him (without a date) at No. 26 Training Squadron (Narborough, Norfolk) before he was sent to No. 2 Fighting School at Marske on August 10, 1918.